Defense & Federal

 - Stdlib-only, zero runtime dependencies — no third-party supply chain, no npm/pip graph for a supply-chain attack

-- Open source, assessor-auditable — your DIBCAC assessor can review every line, read the governance bus in a text editor, and verify HMAC signatures with their own tools
+- Open source, assessor-reviewable — customer reviewers can inspect the code, read the governance bus in a text editor, and verify HMAC signatures with their own tools

 - Contract-driven — every primitive carries a SemVer-versioned contract with frozen baseline tags, suitable for configuration-management control